 Grab books for your kids that correspond to their interests.
 Read them before your children do so you can talk about them together.
 Even better?
 Read them together, chapter by chapter!
 Most importantly?
 Give your kids choice.
 Take them to the library or book store and give them the chance to explore.
 Grab them a stack of books and let them choose what interests them.
 And if they want to read the same book again and again – let them!

-And now, without further ado, here are Happily Ever Elephants Best Books for 10 year olds!
+And now, without further ado, here are some of our favorite books for 10 year olds!

 RELATED: We’ve got more great books for 5th graders, so be sure to check them out!